sanmai/bounded-intelligence/README.md

 We don't fully understand why this works - just that it does like a charm.

+Once you've successfully activated the protocol, you can save and reuse that conversation instead of going through the full protocol each time.

+### Disclaimer on Self-Reports

+Like humans explaining their thought processes, models using KSFP may not be describing their actual computational mechanisms.
+What matters isn't mechanistic accuracy but establishing a shared framework that both parties find coherent and useful - just as we accept human explanations of thinking without demanding fMRI scans.

 ## Links & Resources

 **Landing Page**: [BoundedIntelligence.com](https://www.boundedintelligence.com)